edgarpf/aws-cda-tips/README.md

 -  An atomic counter allows all write requests to be applied in the order they are received by incrementing or decrementing the attribute value.

+- You can increase Provisioned throughput limits by raising a ticket to AWS support

 - The BatchGetItem operation returns the attributes of one or more items from one or more tables.

+- A scan is not more efficient than a query in terms of performance.

+- BatchGetItem is the API call to retrieve multiple items from a DynamoDB table.

 - Set a smaller page size for the scan can be used to minimize the impact of a scan on a table’s provisioned throughput.